 ASET Image for Step Cut Diamonds:

-Now that you know what you're looking for, you'll see how that makes the diamond look dark in the clarity photograph.
-Be that as it may, this is the only option available with an ASET Scope image that I could find for comparison.
+Now that you know what to look for, you'll also see how that leakage corresponds with the dark regions in the clarity photograph.
+Consequently, this is the only option I could find with an ASET Scope image that we can use for comparison.

-As a matter of fact, this is not surprising since most fancy shape diamonds do not fair well under these devices.
-After all, the majority of emerald cut diamonds don't have very good optical precision.
-In other words, theconsistency of facet shape, size, and alignment is not on par with Brian Gavin.
+That is not surprising since most fancy shape diamonds do not fare well under these devices.
+After all, the majority of emerald cut diamonds don't reflect outstanding optical precision.

 Characteristics of Emerald Cut Diamonds:

 The diamond cutter might also adjust the size, shape, and number of facets to maximize the yield.
 In that case, the step-facet pattern of an emerald diamond is more of a general guideline than a rule.

-Although that may be true, there are some basic characteristics of the emerald cut diamond that are consistent.
+At the same time, there are some essential characteristics of the emerald cut diamond that are consistent.
 To begin with, the hall of mirrors effect that emerald diamonds exhibit is the result of the step-facet pattern.

 The step facets along the pavilion section reflect light in long stretches throughout the stone.
-Whereas the bevelled corners step-down and reflect light at different intensities that create contrast.
+Whereas the beveled corners step down and reflect light at different intensities that create contrast brilliance.

-At the same time, the offset of light reflecting through the step-facets on top of the diamond create further definition and contrast.
+Simultaneously, the offset of light reflecting through the step-facets on top creates additional contrast and definition.
 In that case, an interplay of light and dark contrasting sections combine to produce dramatically bold sparkle.

 Step-Cut Facet Patterns:

 As shown below, square and rectangular diamonds like the emerald feature a step-cut facet structure.
 In that case, light reflecting off the facets tends to be larger in size and bolder in appearance.

-Ideal Proportions for Emerald Cuts:
+Best Proportions for Emerald Cut Diamonds:

-Until recently it was practically impossible to find an AGS Ideal Emerald cut diamond.
-That's because the majority of diamond cutters that cut emerald diamonds are mostly thinking about carat weight.
+Until recently, it was practically impossible to find an AGS Ideal Emerald cut diamond.
+That's because the majority of diamond cutters that cut emerald diamonds are primarily thinking about carat weight.

 However, few people realize the impact that diamond cut quality has on diamond prices.
-Although that may be true, the overall cut quality of a diamond can affect the price by sixty percent.
+Although that may be true, the overall cut quality can affect diamond prices by sixty percent.

 AGA Proportions Chart for Step Cut Diamonds: